What Are Cognitive Biases?

 Entrepreneurs are often lauded for thinking outside the box and taking risks.
-But it's not always easy to make good decisions, especially when it comes to business especially if you have unpleasant memories.
+But it's not always easy to make good decisions, especially when it comes to business.
 The tendency of people is to go through automatic memory processes that somehow affect decision-making.
 That's because we all have cognitive biases that can distort our thinking.
 You want to be smart, but you also want to be realistic, which means being aware of cognitive biases.

 Recency bias is another type of cognitive bias that favors events that have happened recently as opposed to historic ones.
 There are different kinds of cognitive biases.
 But here we discuss those that are relevant to business owners like you.